MBSck/MBSck/README.md

 <div style="text-align:center"><img src="RegensburgSkyline.jpg"></div>

 # Hi there - I'm Marten Scheuck
-I am a PhD student in astronomy working at the [Max-Planck Institute for Astronomy](https://www.mpia.de/de) in Heidelberg, Germany.<br> I am aspiring to become a full fledged researcher in astronomy with the wish of combining both programming and observation to contribute to the exploration of our universe and the scientific advance.
+I am a PhD student in astronomy working at the [Max-Planck Institute for Astronomy](https://www.mpia.de/de) (MPIA) in Heidelberg, Germany.<br> I am aspiring to become a full fledged researcher in astronomy with the wish of combining both programming and observation to contribute to the exploration of our universe and the scientific advance.

 Before that my Alma Mater has been the University of Regensburg, where, in its beautiful city I lived for 6 years